How to Choose the Right Small Business Backup Software

 Cloud backup services can be problematic too

 Again, simply copying your files—whether it’s to the cloud or a USB drive—is not an adequate backup solution.
 It’s true that storing data in the cloud can provide an extra layer of protection against on-site disasters.
-But if you’re using something like a basic file sync-and-share platform (i.e. Google Backup and Sync) to back up your data, you’re not actually coming any closer to business continuity.
+But if you’re using something like a basic file sync-and-share platform (i.e. Google Drive) to back up your data, you’re not actually coming any closer to business continuity.

 Consider the risks: